antoinekrull/cute-whales/README.md

 - [ ] visualization

 # cute-whales
-**A small  Data Engineering project on whether a connection can be found between deaths and temperature.**
+**A small  Data Engineering project on whether there is a connection between deaths and temperature.**

 by Antoine Krull, Danja Bauer and Synne ..